 Entry and exit

-Malta is party to the Schengen Agreement, along with 25 other European countries, which allows Australians to enter Malta without a visa in some circumstances.
+Malta is party to the Schengen Agreement, along with a number of other European countries, which allows Australians to enter Malta without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.

 Safety and security

 Malta has a low incidence of serious crime.
 However, petty crime including bag snatching and pickpocketing can occur, particularly in areas frequented by tourists and on the main bus routes, especially the 12 and 13 services from Sliema to Valletta and routes between St. Julian’s and Paceville.
 You should remain vigilant and secure valuables at all times.

 We recommend you maintain a high level of personal awareness when visiting nightclub areas late at night, as poor crowd control and excessive drinking can lead to violence.
 See our Partying overseas page.

 The autumn hunting season in Malta runs annually from 1 September until 31 January.
 Hunting areas are rarely marked and can overlap with camping areas, country walkways and other public areas.
 Hunting with firearms is common and is permitted from 2 hours before sunrise until 2 hours after sunset, though hunting may occur outside these times and in undesignated locations.